 United Wealth Management

-The nominal rate of return objective is an average long-term objective of 7%, net of investment fees.
-The Committee is aware that there may be short-term deviations from these objectives, and shall evaluate achievement with these and other performance expectations.
+The nominal rate of return objective is an average long-term objective of 8%, net of investment fees.
+The Committee is aware that there may be short-term deviations from these objectives and shall evaluate achievement with these and other performance expectations.

-The Community Foundation seeks a diverse investment structure to better control diverse investment style of its advisors and volatility of the market.
+The Community Foundation seeks a diverse investment structure to better control the diverse investment styles of its advisors and the volatility of the market.

 Financial and inflation rates are cyclical.
 This policy is meant to minimize the impact of market volatility through diversified asset, class, and style selection.
 Specifics set forth in Attachment A shall be regularly reviewed, at least annually, and revised as deemed necessary.